Second Session, 43rd Parliament

 During National Volunteer Week and throughout the year, I encourage all of us to take a moment to recognize the volunteers in our lives and communities.
 Please take the time to thank that volunteer when you see one.

-And to everyone who gives their time and makes our communities better, thank you.
+To everyone who gives their time and makes our communities better: thank you.

 Retirement of Violet Hayes